sp4aCemAn/ai-mud/README.md

 ## Status

-**Early scaffolding — not playable yet.** The service skeleton runs: components start together and shut down cleanly.
-The SSH compositor now has the first real user loop (landing → auth template → character creation), but there is no world, no persistence, and no gameplay yet.
+**Playable prototype.** The service runs as four long-running components that start together and shut down cleanly.
+A player can connect over SSH, land on the title screen, join the world (through the templated auth flow), move a character dot around a flat field, and open floating windows (inventory).
+There is no generated world yet — rooms/terrain and character persistence are the next phases.

 | Component      | State                                                              |
 | -------------- | ------------------------------------------------------------------ |